lgorissen/k4d/lab 35/README.md

 With all these Pod DNS records available, a client can address Pods directly.

-### Stable, persistent storage
+### 35.2.2 Stable, persistent storage

 Next step is to add storage to the Pods.
 The StatefulSet definition can also have Volume Claim Templates that define how/what Persistent Volume Claims the Pods will do:

 ![added-storage](img/lab35-added-storage.png)

-For each VolumeClaimTemplate, Kubernetes creates for each Pods a Persistent Volume Claim and the corresponding Persistent Volume.
+For each VolumeClaimTemplate, Kubernetes creates for each Pod a Persistent Volume Claim and the corresponding Persistent Volume.

-### Ordered, graceful deployment and scaling
+### 35.2.3 Ordered, graceful deployment and scaling

 **Deployment**